 - 2 yds white fabric for backing

-- ¼″ yd. or 1 fat quarter, blue fabric for binding on tree skirt
+- ¼″ yd blue fabric for the binding

 - Heat n Bond Lite

 - Get with the templates for the Applique below

 Fill out this form, and we will email the pattern to you.
 You will still need the directions on this page to complete your project.